rivaldofez/Tok-project/README.md

 ![Product Name Screen Shot][product-screenshot]

-CoFit-19 is an apps for you to secure your travelling experience during pandemic Covid-19 using checkin-checkout feature.
+SETRIP is an apps for you to secure your travelling experience during pandemic Covid-19 using checkin-checkout feature.
 This apps also have additional feature to enchance yout experience such as social media, AI Camera, shop and nearby location